 Issues with Log4J 1.2.17

-The broad exposure of this recent vulnerability has also prompted customers to raise concerns regarding issues with the Log4J version present in the version we currently distribute 1.2.17.
+The broad exposure of this recent vulnerability has also prompted customers to raise concerns regarding issues with the Log4J version in our currently distributed version, 1.2.17.

-There have been reports that this version may also be vulnerable to CVE-2021-44228 and remote code execution when using the JMS Appender class.
+Reports have shown that this version may also be vulnerable to CVE-2021-44228 and remote code execution when using the JMS Appender class.

 CVE 2020-9488 relates to SMTP appender and man-in-the-middle attacks.

-Similarly, CVE 2019-17571 relates to ServerSocket implementation, vulnerable to deserialization attacks.
+Similarly, CVE 2019-17571 relates to ServerSocket implementation, which is vulnerable to deserialization attacks.